Otyken: Activity

 Otyken released their first album in 2018.
-A yurt was constructed at the apiary in the following year to host rehearsals and meetings, and they began holding concerts regularly at the museum.
+A yurt was built at the apiary in the following year to host rehearsals and meetings, and they began holding concerts regularly at the museum.

-Otyken performed in numerous international events such as Universiade, the Freestyle Wrestling World Championship, and the Grammy's Global Spin.
+Otyken performed in numerous international events such as Universiade and the Freestyle Wrestling World Championship.
+In 2022, they performed "Genesis" on the Recording Academy's Global Spin series.

 Their second album Kykakacha, released in 2021, contained more pop and EDM elements, as well as tracks remade with a new lead singer, Azyan.

 The group has faced some setbacks due to International sanctions during the Russian invasion of Ukraine.
 In 2022, their PayPal account was blocked and their international sales were limited.
 Furthermore, Otyken was invited to perform in the FIFA World Cup Qatar 2022 opening ceremony, however they were rejected last minute in October after the European Sports Committee banned Russians from participating.

 The group made plans to perform in the USA in 2023, including on America's Got Talent, but they were denied the entry to the United States.

 Members

-Historically, Otyken's members were alleged to have been of Chulym, Ket, Khakas, Dolgan, and Selkup ethnicity.
-(Note: Though much is made of the 'preservation' and 'representation' of endangered peoples and their languages - especially Chulyms - no official record exists of which members were of which ethnicity.)
+The membership of Otyken has changed over time, resulting in different ethnicities being represented.
+In an article from June 13, 2022, the members of Otyken were stated to have been of members of the Chulym-Khakas indigenous group.
+In an article from September 20, 2022, the members were stated to have been representatives of the Chulym, Ket and Selkup groups.
+In an article from November 11, 2022, producer Andrey Medonos stated that "Me, as the producer and songwriter I can say about myself that I’m Russian, but the nationality of other members is private matter."
+The current line up is stated to include "Khakass, Dolgans, Tuvinians and Chulyms".

 All of the members are local talent from tiny settlements near Pasechnoye village, where medicine and electricity are difficult to access and food is obtained locally through fishing, hunting, foraging, farming, and beekeeping.
 As a result, the group's members maintain busy lives outside of the band, working in their communities and assisting their families – especially in summer, when concerts come to a halt.
 Although there are around ten main members in the group, fewer people used to participate in concerts, depending on each person's availability.
 In 2025, all members were present at all shows.
 Few of the performers were professionally trained in music (with the exception of Ach), but many indigenous Siberians have musical abilities as it is customary for them to play folk songs and instruments in the home.
 They go by stage names and are not allowed to have social media accounts, according to an interview with past members.
+The claim that they all live in small villages is disputed by a former member as a 'myth'.